-■ To prevent damage to a USB memory
+■ To prevent damage to the USB memory device or its terminals

-- Do not leave a USB memory in the vehicle.
-The temperature inside the vehicle may become high, resulting in damage to the player. - Do not push down on or apply unnecessary pressure to the USB memory while it is connected as this may damage the USB memory or its terminal. - Do not insert foreign objects into the port as this may damage the USB memory or its terminal.
+- Do not leave the USB memory device in the vehicle.
+The temperature inside the vehicle may become high, resulting in damage to the USB memory device. - Do not push down on or apply unnecessary pressure to the USB memory device while it is connected. - Do not insert foreign objects into the port.